Menu

 (It is noted that these ways of taking the pill are ‘off licence’ use - this does not mean it is unsafe, but that taking the pill in this way is not within the UK product licence.)

 • 'Tricycling' is taking a pill each day without any breaks for 3 continuous packs (9 weeks).
-Then stop for 7 days - during this time you may or may not bleed.
-Continue taking the pill in this manner (3 packs continuously followed by 7 days off).
+Then stop for 4 or 7 days - during this time you may or may not bleed.
+Continue taking the pill in this manner (3 packs continuously followed by 4 or 7 days off).

 • 'Extended pill taking' is taking a pill each day without any breaks, until you notice 3-4 days of continuous bleeding (where you need to use a tampon or pad).
 Stop taking the pill for the next 3-4 days, even if the bleeding stops.
 Then resume taking the pill every day, and when one pack is finished go straight on to the next pack.
 Don’t worry if you don't bleed, it doesn’t occur with everyone.
 When starting this method, you must take a pill for 21 consecutive days before taking a break.